 - Community Facility Use Policy & Procedures

 Checks for deposits must be separate from checks for rental fees.
 Deposits are due with the submission of the reservation form.
-The deposit check will be returned to the group if a self-addressed stamped envelope is provided or shredded within 5 working days of the event and following inspection of the facility after its use.
+The deposit check will be returned if a self-addressed stamped envelope is provided or shredded within 5 working days of the event and following inspection of the facility after its use.
 Rental fees are due no later than the day of the reservation.
 All checks should be made payable to Karl Junginger Memorial Library.
-Groups renting the facilities should ask about availability of AV equipment.
+Ask about availability and use of AV equipment.

 Deposit Group Rental Fee